August 26, 27, 28m, 2022

 Pegasus is committed to providing a safe environment for both our performers and in-person audience members throughout the season.
 For each concert we will be carefully following guidelines recommended or mandated by our venue, the Monroe County Health Department, and the CDC.

-We will also be requiring masking.
+At this time, masks are strongly encouraged, but not required.
 If you are feeling ill, please stay home.
 We will gladly exchange your tickets.
 Please check our website before the concert for any recent updates to our policy.

 We are grateful for your support and cooperation as we return to live music!
 Please feel free to reach out to us at info@pegasusearlymusic.org for more information.